groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/python/_index.md

     more_feature:
       # more_feature_loop
       - title: "Quick start with document rewriting REST API"
-        content: "GroupDocs.Rewriter Cloud API for .NET comes with detailed developer guides and live code examples for all major programming languages to start working with paraphrasing features in no time.
+        content: "GroupDocs.Rewriter Cloud API for Python comes with detailed developer guides and live code examples for all major programming languages to start working with API features in no time.
 Simply create a free account at GroupDocs Cloud, get APP SID & Key information to communicate with GroupDocs Cloud API and you are ready to use the SDK."

       # more_feature_loop
-      - title: "Rewrite Word document - .NET"
+      - title: "Rewrite Word document - Python"
         content: |